 C. Prepare yourself

 This trick is to psycho and prepares yourself to make sure that you are mentally prepared to deal with the questions during the interview.
-What you can do is to have a friend sit down and interview you with potential questions as though as you were going through it for real.

 During this mock interview, there are a couple of things you can take note of:

 Should there be questions that you are unable to answer confidently, research more and practice them

 Practice looking into the camera for virtual interviews, or making eye contact for physical interviews